-The base of this rice pudding is malagkit, a sweet glutinous rice (sticky rice, sweet rice, waxy rice).
+The base of this rice pudding is malagkit, a sweet glutinous rice (sticky rice, sweet rice).
 It has a low amylose and high amylopectin content that makes the rice sticky when cooked.
 The word glutinous refers to the glue-like quality of the rice.
 There is actually no gluten present.
-It is available in the international/rice section of some larger grocery stores and Asian Food Markets.
-You can also find it on Amazon: Thai Sticky Rice (Sweet Rice) 5 Lbs.

 Adapted from Panlasang Pinoy

 Champorado (Filipino Chocolate Rice Porridge)

 - 4 Tablea Filipino chocolate tablets, roughly chopped

 - 1 cup (210 grams) glutinous rice malagkit